 June 2, 2014 (JUBA) – A total of $3.5 billion was realised by South Sudan from its crude oil sales between June 2013 and May this year, the country’s petroleum and mining ministry announced.

-- South Sudan oil minister, Stephen Dhieu Dau, speaks in a press conference held in Juba on Tuesday 23 July 2013 (Photo by Larco Lomayat)
+- South Sudan’s finance minister, Stephen Dhieu Dau, speaks in Juba, 23 July 2013 (Photo: Larco Lomayat)